oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - `edges` of type `edge[]`, required, unique.
     - `properties` of type `propertyBag`, optional.

-    Define the `node` object with the following properties:
+    Define a `node` object with the following properties:

     - `id` of type `string`, required.
     - `label` of type `message`, optional.
     - `location` of type `location`, required.
     - `properties` of type `propertyBag`, optional.

-    Define the `edge` object with the following properties:
+    Define an `edge` object with the following properties:

     - `id` of type `string`, required.
     - `label` of type `message`, optional.